LOBBYING EFFORTS TO INCREASE HDR STIPENDS

 The Australian Government plans to introduce a new enrolment cap for international students starting in 2025.
 The proposal aims to limit the total number of international students to 270,000, ensuring a more balanced distribution across the country and safeguarding the quality of education by reducing the sector's reliance on international student fees.

 The MGA supports the government's commitment to strengthening the quality and integrity of Australia's international education sector.
 We agree that strong measures are essential to protect the reputation of Australian education and ensure students receive a high standard of learning.
-However, while we commend the intent behind the Education Services for Overseas Students Amendment (Quality and Integrity) Bill 2024, we believe certain provisions in its current form could have unintended consequences that may ultimately undermine these objectives.

 Primarily, the MGA is concerned about: